 The Do Lado De La Eco Lodge is perched in the mountains of Aiuruoca (inland from Rio) and the climate is such that wildlife abounds.

 At this simple lodge food is cooked on wood stoves and most of the water comes from the nearby river.

 Some of the activities on offer are horse riding, mountaineering, mountain biking, trekking and bird-watching.

 Do Lade De La holds their environment dear and they protect it by recycling, using a compost system and having a hydroelectric generator for energy.

-Environment and culture obviously go hand in hand and for travellers wishing for a truly holistic experience, learning the language of your destination country is a great idea.
+Environment and culture obviously go hand in hand and for travelers wishing for a truly holistic experience, learning the language of your destination country is a great idea.

-For those British travellers wishing to take Portuguese classes London is a great place to start.
+For those British travelers wishing to take Portuguese classes London is a great place to start.

 Language schools such as can help – what better way to prep for a trip to Brazil than to learn a few phrases in Portuguese?

 Stay tuned for more in our series Top Countries to Visit in South America.